givelively/gl_lint/README.md

 Then run `bin/lint` to lint your changes

-Alternatively, if your project doesn't have JavaScript, add `linters: ['rubocop/]`
+Alternatively, if your project doesn't have JavaScript, add `linters: ['rubocop']`

 ```ruby
 GLLint.call_cli(app_root: File.expand_path('..', __dir__),